2026 Summer Dance Intensive

 • Water bottle

-Students staying in the dorms: Please pack these items in a separate bag from your luggage.
-We will transport your luggage to the dorms while you are taking your placement class and you will not have access to your luggage until you are taken to the dorms after the Welcome Night.
+Please pack these placement-class items in a separate bag.
+Your luggage will be transported to the dorms while you are in class, and you will not have access to it until after the Welcome Night.

 Clothing: